Letro app

 Problem statement

-The main goal was to design a messaging experience that not only works intuitively without the internet for people in regions with Internet restrictions, but also feels trustworthy and a delight to use.
+The main goal was to design a messaging experience that not only works intuitively, but also feels trustworthy and a delight to use.

 Research

-Due to the sensitive nature of the target audience, I conducted anonymous interviews and user testing with proxy users from targeted regions.
+Due to the sensitive nature of the target audience, I conducted anonymous interviews and user testing with proxy users and one real user from targeted regions.
 This revealed crucial insights:

-• Users were familiar with apps such as Gmail and WhatsApp, but often misinterpreted common UI conventions.
+• Users were familiar with apps such as Gmail and WhatsApp, but often misinterpreted common iconography when not accompanied by text.

-• Some users expressed significant skepticism toward offline messaging apps due to previous experiences with solutions that failed to work properly offline or had confusing and cluttered interfaces.
+• Some users expressed significant skepticism toward offline messaging apps due to previous experiences with solutions that failed to work properly offline or had confusing interfaces.

 • Many users relied on older Android devices with limited processing power.